rpgunasekara/rpgunasekara/README.md

 - 👋 Hi, I’m @rpgunasekara
-- 👀 I’m interested in learning essential programming languages and general knowledge for web development.
+- 👀 I’m a CS Undergrad @ UMBC
-- 🌱 I’m currently learning javascript.
+- 🌱 Web development, Python

 <!---
 rpgunasekara/rpgunasekara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.